clalil/RPS_Game/README.md

 **Front End:** React v.16.9.0, CSS
 **Back End:** N/a
 **Testing frameworks:** Cypress, Enzyme
-## About this repository
+## The code
 This repository contains my individual RPS Game challenge from the Craft Academy Boot Camp.
 I chose to accomplish this challenge by using React.
-Please remember that I had very little previous knowledge of React before creating this app, as well as no previous experience of the testing frameworks, when I took on this challenge.
+Please remember that I had very little previous knowledge of React before creating this app, as well as no previous experience of the testing frameworks.
 ## Getting started
 ### Dependencies
 * Create React App